 The Clubs are designed to introduce participants to many forms of practice and to develop these new skills and techniques.
 Participants are inducted each term with a set of guidelines to ensure each child feels welcome, safe and encouraged.
 Clubs are safe spaces to have fun and be expressive, and are supervised by Kirsten Jeffcoat, Education Officer.

 We celebrate with an end of year party in Term 4 and host an exhibition of the high school works.
 Its a heap of fun and we really love hearing the Gallery full of young people enjoying themselves.

 Each member of the Gallery that works with children holds a Working with Children Check.

 Guided tours for schools

-Tours are a great way to familiarise school children with the Gallery and contemporary art, and builds ther confidence in discussing ideas and techniques.
+Tours are a great way to familiarise school children with the Gallery and contemporary art, and builds their confidence in discussing ideas and techniques.
 Tours can include a practical activity and be tailored for you as you need.
-Buses are encouraged to park on Church Street.

 See the School Programs page for more information.